In This Apportionment Lottery, the House Always Wins: Model

-A method $F$ satisfies \emph{ex ante proportionality} if, for any $\vec{p}$, $h$ and for any state $i$, $i$'s expected number of seats equals $i$'s standard quota, i.e., if $\mathbb{E}[F_i(\vec{p}, h)] = q_i$.
+A method $F$ satisfies \emph{ex ante proportionality} if, for any $\vec{p}$, $h$ and for any state $i$, $i$'s expected number of seats equals $i$'s standard quota, i.e., if $\mathbb{E}[F_i(\vec{p}, h)] = q_i$, where the expected value is over the random choice of apportionment solution.
 A method $F$ satisfies \emph{quota}, \emph{house monotonicity}, or \emph{population monotonicity} if all solutions in the method's support satisfy the respective axiom.
 In this paper, we mainly search for apportionment methods that combine quota and ex ante proportionality\,---\,the two axioms obtained by \citet{Grim04}\,---\,with either population or house monotonicity.